oemof/tespy/doc/tespy_modules/networks.rst

 The usage of an initialisation path is always optional but highly recommended, as the convergence of the solution process will be improved, if you provide good starting values.
-If do not specify an :code:`init_path`, the initialisation from priorly saved results will be skipped.
+If you do not specify an :code:`init_path`, the initialisation from priorly saved results will be skipped.
 :code:`init_only=True` usually is used for debugging.
 Or, you could use this feature to export a not solved network, if you want to do the parametrisation